 It seemed there was more—much more—that needed to be explored.

-So I asked Katherine if she'd write a regular column for The FP about it.
+So I asked Katherine if she'd write a regular column for The Free Press about it.
 Today is her first in a monthly series that we’re calling: Get Serious.

 The biggest technology story of this past year involves a fraud perpetrated by a boy.
 Or so the press would have us believe.